W. P. Carey School of Business: Programs

 W. P. Carey offers two undergraduate degrees: a Bachelor of Science degree with option of 13 business majors and a Bachelor of Arts degree in Business with 23 major options.
 There are also 12 certificate options and two minors.
 The W. P. Carey undergraduate business program is ranked 24th in the nation overall by U.S. News & World Report.
 The online MBA is ranked No. 6, the Executive MBA 18th, and the Full-time MBA 30th.
 The W. P. Carey graduate programs office offers several different way for students to receive their Master's of Business Administration: Full-Time, Executive, Online, Part-time, and the new Fast-track program that allows students to receive an MBA in at little as nine months.

 The W. P. Carey School of Business has nine academic units.
 It offers over 30 undergraduate business degree options on campus and online, including Bachelor of Arts and Bachelor of Science programs, as well as certificates and minors.
-It also offers more than 30 graduate degree options, including Master of Business Administration (MBA) programs, specialized master's degrees, and doctoral programs.
+It also offers more than 30 graduate degree options, including Master of Business Administration (MBA) programs, specialized master's degrees, and doctoral and executive education programs.